 Winter Weather and Work: How to Efficiently Plan Work When Bad Weather Hits

 It’s an “El Nino” year, and for many of us, that means an increased chance of severe and unusual weather — like the recent tornadoes in Florida or unseasonably early Hurricane Alex.
 For schools, businesses, and other organizations, it can be tricky to decide when to take a day off or close early.
-Here’s how to put safety first while still maximizing on employee productivity.
+Here’s how to put safety first while still maximizing employee productivity.

 Set A Deadline